Vincent9974/one-shot-synthesis/README.md

 conda activate sivgan
 ```

 The code adopts differentiable augmentation (DA) pipeline from [StyleGAN2-ADA](https://github.com/NVlabs/stylegan2-ada-pytorch), which has its own requirements for the environment.
 In principle, the code should build succesfully already with our provided environment file.
-If this is not the case due to CUDA incompability, please refer to the known solutions [[1](https://github.com/NVlabs/stylegan2-ada-pytorch#requirements),[2](https://github.com/NVlabs/stylegan2-ada-pytorch/issues/2#issuecomment-779457121)] in the original repository.
+If this is not the case due to CUDA incompability, please refer to the known solutions [[1](https://github.com/NVlabs/stylegan2-ada-pytorch#requirements),[2](https://github.com/NVlabs/stylegan2-ada-pytorch/issues/2#issuecomment-779457121)] in the DA original repository.

 ## Preparing the data